Wheels in motion: Improving mobility technologies for children

 In June 2023, CREATE and HuskyADAPT co-hosted a showcase — and celebration — of outstanding UW research on accessible technology.
 The showcase featured poster presentations, live demonstrations by our faculty, students, and researchers and was altogether vibrant and exciting.
 Over 100 attendees viewed 25 projects, presentations, and posters.

-Congratulations and appreciation to CREATE Engagement and Partnerships Manager Kathleen Quin Voss and HuskyAdapt Student Executive Chair Mia Hoffman for putting on an amazing research showcase!
+Congratulations and appreciation to CREATE Engagement and Partnerships Manager Kathleen Quin Voss and HuskyADAPT Student Executive Chair Mia Hoffman for putting on an amazing research showcase!

 Accessible card games: Switch scanning-enabled card holder and dispenser